Skip to main content ↓

 Before we dive into examples of geofencing, let’s quickly answer the question, “What is geofencing?”
 Geofencing is the practice of using virtual barriers to send targeted ads to people who enter or exit designated areas.

 With geofencing, you can deliver exclusive deals and personalized experiences for customers in a specific area — typically near your business, a competitor’s location, or event space.
 The most common forms of geofencing marketing are app notifications and ads.
-Geofencing ads typically appear in search results as pay-per-click (PPC) ads or as ads in social media feeds.
+Geofencing ads typically appear in search results as pay-per-click (PPC) services or as ads in social media feeds.

 When a user enters, dwells, or exits your defined “fence,” you can send them a notification or trigger a personalized ad to encourage them to visit your business.
 Now that we answered, “What is geofencing,” let’s take a look at five examples of effective geofencing.